The Hain Celestial Group (NASDAQ:HAIN) Coverage Initiated by Analysts at Cowen

-Research analysts at Cowen began coverage on shares of The Hain Celestial Group (NASDAQ:HAIN – Get Rating) in a report issued on Monday, The Fly reports.
-The firm set an “outperform” rating on the stock.
+Equities researchers at Cowen began coverage on shares of The Hain Celestial Group (NASDAQ:HAIN – Get Rating) in a report issued on Monday, Briefing.com reports.
+The brokerage set an “outperform” rating and a $34.00 price target on the stock.
+Cowen’s price objective would suggest a potential upside of 37.26% from the company’s previous close.

 About The Hain Celestial Group (Get Rating)